The Intimate Spaces of Fatima: Love in Plain Sight

 – Cesare Zavattini, in Zavattini: Sequences from a Cinematic Life

-Last spring, before his film even appeared at the Directors Fortnight at the Cannes Film Festival, Philippe Faucon’s latest opus, Fatima, was lauded with three awards at the French Césars for Best Film, Best Adapted Screenplay, and Most Promising Actress (Zita Hanrot).
+At the 20th COLCOA 2016 French Film Festival, 9 Days of Premieres in Hollywood (April 18-26), a Critics' Special Mention went to Fatima, the much admired work by Philippe Faucon.
+Before his film even appeared at the Directors Fortnight at the Cannes Film Festival, Faucon’s latest opus, Fatima, was lauded with three awards at the French Césars for Best Film, Best Adapted Screenplay, and Most Promising Actress (Zita Hanrot).
 Born in Morocco to a French father and an Algerian mother whose parents were from Spain, Faucon is sensitive to the language gaps and societal conflicts experienced by North African immigrants in France, given that his grandparents never spoke French nor did his own mother as a child.
 In France they were “the invisible ones,” he has said, and like Fatima Elayoubi, they were subjected to cultural codes completely unknown to them, let alone economic exploitation and social denigration.
 Raising children in France who learned the new language and customs they themselves never mastered demanded great courage of them and a stubborn reliance upon inner resources.

 Fatima is loosely based on two collections of poetry and other writings by an Algerian émigré to France, Fatima Elayoubi: Prière à la lune (Prayer to the Moon) in 2006 and Enfin, je peux marcher seule (Finally, I Can Walk Alone) in 2011.
 She didn’t start out as an author.
 Rather, she moved to France by necessity, following her husband, without any knowledge of the language even for speaking, let alone writing.
 Thus eligible for only menial jobs, she worked cleaning homes, offices, and public buildings with several shifts each day.
 The wonder is that she found a way to teach herself French while also raising two daughters by herself.
 Finding her own voice – in written Arabic poetry and prose – brought her solace in her strife.